DiKoshA3/Parser/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To start the program, you need to open the filefile.py, run it and enter your ID in the console, press Enter.
-The data obtained from the site is stored in ...json, in the database.
-Open the file ...json, it contains a list of movies with the date and time of viewing.
+To start the program, you need to open the parser.py, run it and enter your ID in the console, press Enter.
+The data obtained from the site is stored in result.json, in the database.
+The program automatically creates result.json.
+You can open the file through a notepad, it contains a list of movies with the date and time of viewing.
-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>